 Master the art of pie making with our signature recipes, interactive tools, and expert baking tips.
-Learn the secrets behind Singapore's favorite pies.
+Learn the secrets behind Singapore's favorite pies, rooted in the Andy's Pie tradition.
+For more recipes, baking wisdom, and behind-the-scenes stories of Andy Pie, visit the Andy's Pie Pantry blog.
+Home Favourite readers love recreating Andy's: Pie Musings & More classics at home!

 The famous chicken pie recipe that started it all

 This is the recipe that started everything - my grandmother's traditional chicken pie that has been passed down through three generations.
+A true staple of the Andy's Pie heritage.
 The secret is in the slow-cooked filling and the perfect balance of flaky pastry.
-Now you can recreate this Singapore favorite in your own kitchen.
+Now you can recreate this Singapore favorite and taste the Andy Pie difference in your own kitchen.

 Make the pastry